-As at February 23, 2022, Theratechnologies had the following five wholly-owned subsidiaries:
+As at February 27, 2023, Theratechnologies had the following five wholly-owned subsidiaries:

 - Theratechnologies Europe Limited, a company governed by the Companies Act 2014 (Ireland).
-Theratechnologies Europe Limited is responsible to commercialize Trogarzo® in Europe; - Theratechnologies U.S., Inc., a company governed by the Delaware General Corporation Law (Delaware).
-Theratechnologies U.S., Inc. provides the services of personnel to Theratechnologies Inc. for some of its activities in the United States; - Theratechnologies Intercontinental Inc.1, a company governed by the Business Corporations Act (Québec).
-Theratechnologies Intercontinental Inc., formerly Theratechnologies ME Inc., used to control the worldwide rights to commercialize EGRIFTA®, except in the United States, Europe, Russia, South Korea, Taiwan, Thailand and certain central Asian countries, and Canada; - Theratechnologies Europe Inc.1, a company governed by the Business Corporations Act (Québec).
-Theratechnologies Europe Inc., formerly 9176-5057 Québec Inc., used to control the rights to commercialize EGRIFTA® in Europe, Russia, South Korea, Taiwan, Thailand and certain central Asian countries; and - Pharma-G Inc.1, a company governed by the Business Corporations Act (Québec).
+Theratechnologies Europe Limited provides the services of personnel to Theratechnologies Inc. for its activities in the United States; - Theratechnologies U.S., Inc., a company governed by the Delaware General Corporation Law (Delaware).
+Theratechnologies U.S., Inc. provides the services of personnel to Theratechnologies Inc. for some of its activities in the United States; - Theratechnologies Intercontinental Inc., a company governed by the Business Corporations Act (Québec).
+Theratechnologies Intercontinental Inc., formerly Theratechnologies ME Inc., used to control the worldwide rights to commercialize EGRIFTA®, except in the United States, Europe, Russia, South Korea, Taiwan, Thailand and certain central Asian countries, and Canada.
+Theratechnologies Intercontinental Inc. is no longer an active subsidiary; - Theratechnologies Europe Inc., a company governed by the Business Corporations Act (Québec).
+Theratechnologies Europe Inc., formerly 9176-5057 Québec Inc., used to control the rights to commercialize EGRIFTA® in Europe, Russia, South Korea, Taiwan, Thailand and certain central Asian countries.
+Theratechnologies Europe Inc. is no longer an active subsidiary; and - Pharma-G Inc., a company governed by the Business Corporations Act (Québec).
 Pharma-G Inc. is no longer an active subsidiary.